Climate Commitments

 - For those investments made indirectly – typically through pooled and commingled vehicles managed by third-party fund managers – UTAM will divest the Endowment from its investments in fossil fuel companies by no later than 2030.
 We will also report regularly to stakeholders on our progress towards this goal.

-Divestment progress in the Endowment
+Divestment progress in the Endowment portfolio

 Eliminating direct exposure: UTAM achieved the first commitment – divesting from all direct investments in fossil fuel companies – in 2022, within the target timeline.

-Reducing indirect exposure: We also implemented notable changes in the Endowment, which together have reduced indirect exposure from 2.0% of the Endowment’s net asset value at December 31, 2021 to 1.4% of the Endowment’s net asset value at December 31, 2023.
+Reducing indirect exposure: We also implemented notable changes in the Endowment, which together have reduced indirect exposure from 2.0% of the Endowment’s net asset value at December 31, 2021 to 0.9% of the Endowment’s net asset value at December 31, 2024.

 Identifying low-carbon strategies: We continue working to identify new low-carbon strategies that exclude investments in fossil fuel companies.
 We also consider fossil fuel-free strategies managed by our existing managers and work with those managers to launch new strategies that will further reduce the Endowment’s exposure to carbon and fossil fuel companies.